Hemisphere Games Banner

 GDC Talk “Minimalist Game Design: Growing Osmos”

 Another GDC has come and gone. (sigh.)
-I could go on about it, and how great it was to see friends new and old, but that’s what Facebook is for.
-So without further ado, here are the slides from our Independent Game Summit talk on minimalist game design and Osmos.
-For those of you with [...]
+I could go on about it, and how great it was to see friends new and old, but that’s what Facebook is for. ;-) So without further ado, here are the slides from our Independent Game Summit talk on minimalist game design and Osmos.
+For those of you […]

 Osmos Soundtrack